has-bii/internet-based-programming/README.md

   I want to explain Student Database Website on this repo, and explain the others on the other repos.

  ### Student Database
+ A website about student databases is a platform designed to display and store students' informations.
+ It is designed with HTML, PHP, Bootstrap for CSS and MySql for database.

+ ### Preview

+ Click [this](http://88.227.112.175) to open the website.